 It may be the financial capital of India and the home of Bollywood, but Mumbai is also a true food lover’s paradise.
-And if you love street food, you’re especially in luck, as every corner has a stall with a few quintessential dishes—dishes that are part of the daily meal routine for most in the city.
+And if you love street food, you’re especially in luck, as every corner has a stall with a few quintessential Bombay dishes—foods that are part of the daily meal routine for most in the city.
 From the traditional Marathi breakfast with Mumbai’s ladi pav (fluffy white buns) to the tangy import of South Indian sambhar, there’s something to suit every taste bud here.
-Many of these dishes are vegetarian, and all are prepared from scratch—sometimes before your very eyes—without any processed chemicals or additives, so you can feel good about...
+Many of these dishes are vegetarian, and all are prepared from scratch—sometimes before your very eyes—without any processed chemicals or additives, so you can feel good...

 Traveling to Delhi?
 The local food scene can be pretty overwhelming there: What’s safe to eat?
 Where should I go?
 Why am I lost (again) in the congested backstreets of Old Delhi??
 We’ve been there, done that, and put together this, our third destination guide on Kindle, just for you.

 The Delhi Food & Travel Guide includes 43 quintessential dishes and drinks from the Indian capital, and tells you exactly where to find them.
 It also includes a bonus restaurant guide and Agra food guide, for Taj Mahal visitors.
 Like our existing Amsterdam and London guides, it’s conveniently downloadable to your Kindle, smartphone, or tablet for just $3.99.